urbit/docs/docs/arvo/basic.md

 This recapitulates material you've already learned in [Hoon](/docs/hoon/).
 It will be a very abrupt tutorial if you don't know Hoon already, but it may be enough in and of itself.
-If you don't find it obvious at first glance, read it over again.
+If you don't find it obvious at first glance, try working up from Hoon.

 Our goal is to get you programming interesting and useful things as soon as possible.
 To get there, we have to quickly cover some